Managing your blood glucose (sugar) levels with type 1 diabetes or type 2 diabetes can feel like a balancing act.

 A normal blood sugar range is between 70 and 140 mg/dL.
 It can become problematic if your blood glucose level consistently falls above or below this range.

 A low blood sugar level is defined as being less than 70 mg/dL.
 Having low blood sugar (blood glucose) is called hypoglycemia.
-You might not feel symptoms of a low blood sugar level until it falls below that threshold, or you might feel symptoms at a slightly higher blood sugar level.
+You might not feel symptoms of low blood sugar levels until it falls below that threshold, or you might feel symptoms at a slightly higher blood sugar level.
+So what are symptoms of low blood sugar?
+Here is a quick overview (we will go into more detail further down).

 When you feel low blood sugar symptoms will depend on several factors such as how long you’ve had diabetes, your normal blood glucose level, history of low blood glucose, and more.